missionpinball/mpf-docs/docs/versions/understanding.md

 MPF-MC version could be 0.31.8.
 That's fine.)

-You can see which versions are the latest released versions at any time by visiting the [MPF Users Google Group](https://groups.google.com/forum/#!forum/mpf-users) where we list the latest versions in the header of the page.
+You can see which versions are the latest released versions at any time by visiting the [community forum](../community/index.md) where we list the latest versions in the header of the page.

 ## Documentation Versions